Swaylend/swaylend-monorepo/scripts/README.md

 ### Activate market contract

-This script will activate the contract - setup the market configuration, owner of the market contract, and Pyth contract id.
+This script will activate the contract - setup the market configuration and owner of the market contract.

 ```bash
 cargo run --release --bin activate_market -- --config-path ./configs/testnet_usdc_config.json